rubenhortas/rubenhortas.github.io/_posts/2017-08-21-tuning-debian-performance.md

 	# systemctl disable service-name
 	```

-	We also can use the text-based console tool **sysv-rc-conf** to disable (or enable) services for each runlevel.
+	We also can use the text-based console tool **sysv-rc-conf** to disable (or enable) services for each runlevel
-	(Remember that debian does not make any difference between runlevels 2-5)
+	(remember that debian does not make any difference between runlevels 2-5).

 _Enjoy! ;)_